Mirror Bridges Between Probability Measures: Mathematical Preliminaries

+its time-$t$ marginal, i.e., the pushforward of $\sP$ under ${\rm eval}_t$.
+Thus $\sP_t$ is a probability measure on $\R^n$.
+When $\sP_t$ is absolutely continuous with respect to Lebesgue measure, we can make sense of its corresponding probability density function, which we denote by $\rho_t^{\sP}$.

-\textbf{Definition.} Let $n > 0$ be an integer, and let $\sP^0\in \mathcal{P}(C\left([0,1],\R^n\right))$ be a reference measure in the space of path measures.
-Following \citep{benton1975Markov,leonard2014survey}, we define the \emph{Schr\"odinger bridge problem} to be the problem of finding a path measure $\sP_{\rm{SB}}$ interpolating between prescribed initial and final marginals $\pi_0$ and $\pi_1$ that is the closest to the reference measure $\sP^0$ with respect to the Kullback-Leibler divergence $\KL$.
-To be precise, we define $\sP_{\rm{SB}}$ to be the solution of the following optimization problem:
+Next, let $\sP^0 \in \mathcal{P}(C([0,1],\R^n))$ be a fixed \emph{reference path measure}.
+Following \cite{benton1975Markov,leonard2014survey}, we formulate the \emph{Schr\"odinger bridge problem} as the problem of finding a path measure $\sP_{\rm{SB}} \in \mathcal{P}(C([0,1],\R^n))$ interpolating between prescribed initial and final marginals $\pi_0$ and $\pi_1$ that is the closest to $\sP^0$ with respect to Kullback--Leibler divergence $\KL$.
+To be precise, given probability measures $\pi_0$ and $\pi_1$ on $\R^n$, we define the constraint set